RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Sexual harassment**
 - **Impersonate individuals, groups, or entities, in ways that may damage their reputation or cause others to harm them, either online or in real life**

-- **Threats of Physical Harm - Any posts or discussions containing real-life threats toward our members are strictly prohibited, including:**
+**Threats of Physical Harm - Any posts or discussions that poses a real-life physical threat toward the members of our community are strictly prohibited, including:**
-- **Death threats or threats of bodily harm towards others**
+- **Death threats or threats of bodily harm**
 - **Physical altercations or violence**

 **Suicide/Self-Harm - We do not allow any content related to Suicide/Self-Harm, including:**